BRPD officer shot in line of duty released from hospital Thursday

 BATON ROUGE - A police officer who was shot while trying to apprehend a murder suspect was sent home Thursday after spending almost two weeks in the hospital.

 Cpl.
-Derrick Maglone was greeted with fanfare from police officers and medical staff as he walked out of Our Lady of the Lake Thursday afternoon.
+Derrick Maglone was greeted with fanfare from police officers and medical staff as he left Our Lady of the Lake Thursday afternoon.
 A motorcade of his fellow officers then escorted him back home.

 Click here to see video of Officer Maglone's departure from OLOL